kirubeltadesse/presentation/README.md

 2. push directly to the gh-pages repo

-### second option
+### Automatically CircleCI will handle the build

-1. push the master repo and Circle ci will handle the deployment (not reliable so far)
+1. push the master repo and Circle ci will handle the deployment.